chriscareycode/nagiostv-4-nodejs/README.md

 ![Display](https://chriscarey.com/software/nagiostv-4/images/nagiostv-screen.png)

-Screenshot of 5 Nagios servers on one TV (5-in-1)
+Screenshot of 5 Nagios servers on one TV
 ------------

+This can be accomplished with a simple iframe tag for each region

 ![Display](http://chriscarey.com/projects/ajax-monitor-for-nagios/nagios-5-in-1.png)